 When diagnosing this condition, we focus on the symptoms of anxiety and how they impact your child's functioning.

-Reflected in our affiliation with University of Colorado School of Medicine, we strive to provide diagnostic evaluations that are grounded in the most up-to-date clinical research findings.
+We strive to provide diagnostic evaluations that are grounded in the most up-to-date clinical research findings.
 Moreover, our waiting room setup and staff are sensitive to the needs of children who may be nervous or scared, and we have toys, art materials, snacks and other soothing items to help put kids at ease.